bloominstituteoftechnology/Sorting/notes.md

 Now, how do we make this into a Big-O of `O(1)`, which is way more efficient?
 To optimize the previous array, we could track whenever there's an addition or removal in regards to the array.
 This is called **Amortization**.

 Amortization is where you store a counter inside--storing metadata.
-So with an addition or removal of an element, the counter decreases or increases, which is essentially only one operation instead of looping through the hole list again, resulting in an `O(1)` operation.
+So with an addition or removal of an element, the counter decreases or increases, which is essentially only one operation instead of looping through the whole list again, resulting in an `O(1)` operation.

     def getLengthOfList(l):
         return len(l)